 Advising and Course Selection

 In their first year, each student is assigned a faculty advisor by the Biostatistics PhD Program Committee.
 The role of the faculty advisor is to assist the student in course selection and other academic issues until the student has established a dissertation advisor.
 In addition to overseeing student advising, the PhD Program Committee oversees student orientation, funding concerns, teaching and research assistantships, and other related matters

-The particular courses a student is required to take may vary based upon his or her academic background.
+The particular courses a student is required to take may vary based upon their academic background.
 The specific requirements for the PhD in Biostatistics are outlined in the Biostatistics Graduate Student Handbook, including requirements for the areas of interest in Biostatistics or Bioinformatics.
 The director of graduate studies is responsible for reviewing the student’s program of study and has the authority to consider exceptions to the rules and regulations established by the department.
 The recommendations of the director of graduate studies are forwarded to the department chair for final approval.

 Master of Arts (AM)